World-Env: Leveraging World Model as a Virtual Environment for VLA Post-Training: Experiments

-\subsection{Comparison with State-of-the-art methods}
+\subsection{Comparison with State-of-the-art Methods}

 Table~\ref{table:main_compare} presents success rate comparison between our method and the baseline models.
 As shown, our method gains higher task success rate, demonstrating the effectiveness of our proposed post-training strategy.
 Figure~\ref{fig:line} further compares our method and the supervised fine-tuning (SFT) baseline on multi-goal tasks, where we can see that our approach achieves superior performance within only 20 training steps, clearly outperforming the compared SFT model.
-This rapid convergence and early dominance highlight the efficiency and effectiveness of our method in learning conditioned policies with minimal training iterations.
+This rapid convergence and early dominance highlight the efficiency and effectiveness of our method in learning conditioned policies with minimal training iterations. \xiao{Table~\ref{table:com_rl} presents a comparison with RIPT-VLA~\cite{tan2025interactiveposttrainingvisionlanguageactionmodels}, a simulator-based reinforcement learning approach.
+Our method achieves comparable performance while offering a crucial practical advantage: it is readily deployable in real-world settings.
+In contrast, RIPT-VLA is limited to simulated environments.}